Driven by

 Passion

 Behind every crystal found is a story of passion.
-It is the story of the radiator who sought and found him.
+It is the story of the crystal seekers who sought and found him.
 Select the stone and read what the finder wrote in the “Schweizer Strahler”…

 Brookit – Peter Amacher

 Peter Amacher has a passion for small, colourful minerals.
-In 1975, together with fellow radiators, he found a fissure system with brookite crystals at the Chärstellenbach in Uri.
-In the years that followed, he was drawn there again and again: ’62 radiator days I worked there, searched… and found…’
+In 1975, together with fellow crystal seekers, he found a fissure system with brookite crystals at the Chärstellenbach in Uri.
+In the years that followed, he was drawn there again and again: ’62 days I worked there, searched… and found…’

 Anatase – Patrik Heule